Of the three stages of money laundering, placement, layering and integration, integration is the third and final stage of money laundering.

 How is the integration stage in Money Laundering Achieved?

-Criminals buy expensive items such as artwork, jewelry, luxury vehicles, and yachts.
+Criminals often build sufficient transaction history to make their illicit funds look legitimate, so they can buy expensive items such as artwork, jewelry, luxury vehicles, and yachts.
 These assets can be resold, rented, or used as collateral to justify the source of wealth.

 3. Shell Companies and Front Businesses

-Funds are funneled into businesses that appear legitimate but exist primarily to launder money.
-Common examples include restaurants, casinos, and import/export businesses, which allow the mingling of illicit and clean revenues.
+Criminals also often channel illicit funds into shell companies, which are businesses that appear legitimate but exist primarily to launder money.
+Common examples of shell companies include restaurants, casinos, and import/export businesses, which allow the mingling of illicit and clean revenues.

 4. Loan-Back Schemes